AuguB/guide_to_cluster_notebooks_on_vscode/README.md

 <details>
 <summary>1.1.5 Optional: Add the DCCN node to the SSH config</summary>

 If you want even easier access, you can add the DCCN node to the SSH config.
 This will allow you to SSH into the cluster by simply running `ssh dccn`.
-Go to the `~/.ssh/config` file and add the following lines:
+On your local device, go to the `~/.ssh/config` file and add the following lines:
 ```bash
 Host dccn
     HostName mentat005.dccn.nl